russ-hensel/smart_plug/README.md

-Purpose: This is a pair of Graphical User Interface Application is to control TP-LINK HS110 Smart Plug w/Energy Monitoring ( TP-LINK HS110 Smart Plug w/Energy Monitoring - - Amazon.com ) graph and otherwise process the data.
+Purpose: This is a pair of Graphical User Interface Application is to control TP-LINK HS110 Smart Plug w/Energy Monitoring ( TP-LINK HS110 Smart Plug w/Energy Monitoring - - Amazon.com ) and other TP link devices, it works with simpler smart plugs and perhaps other devices.
+It will also graph and otherwise process the data.
 The application uses the pyHS100 library code.

 * Program One: smart_plug.py - Monitors, controls, collects ( to memory and database ), and graphs data from smart plugs.
 * Program Two: smart_plug_graph.py - Pulls smartplug data from the database to graph or convert to csv.

 Enviroment:
 * Program should run on any OS supporting Python 3.6.
-* This should include Windows, Mac, Linux, and Raspberry Pi.
+* This should include Windows, Mac, Linux, and Raspberry Pi, but currently the matplotlib has fatal issues on all but windows.
 * So far only tested on
 ** Windows
-** Raspberry Pi
-** More coming... ( I do not have a mac )
+** More coming... perhaps. ( I do not have a mac )

 Program Status: Back to alpha ( maybe even beta ).